UIS

 Keep in mind that each of the universities in agreement has defined different requirements, list of documents, procedure and calendar for the application.
 Therefore, the interested student must consult this information directly at the UIS Foreign Relations Office to make the correct decision and apply to the program of interest.

 If you have already been adequately informed about the Mobility Program, we invite you to register, taking into account the current semester schedule.
-For this purpose, during the period established to receive the registrations, the link of registration to mobility will be enabled.
+For this purpose, during the period established to receive the registrations, the link for registration to mobility will be enabled.
 Once you have defined the category of mobility (academic exchange, research internship, business internship or double degree program) and the name of the national or international university in which you aspire to carry out your academic stay, we invite you to access the aforementioned link Register Here (Link available according to dates of calls).

 The Foreign Office has arranged tutorial videos for its process in the Mobility program YouTube channel